midas-network/covid19-scenario-modeling-hub_archive/data-processed/UNCC-hierbin/2022-03-13-UNCC-Abstract.md

 ## Nonpharmaceutical interventions
 NPI is modeled via transfer learning.
 ## Other updates in model assumptions from previous rounds (e.g., changes in reporting outcomes due to Omicron)
 We do not explicitly consider under-reporting due to testing capacity or other constraints.
 Our model focuses on projecting reported cases, hospitalization, and death.
-We assume that hosptalization and death are more stable metrics of the COVID-19 pandemic.
+We assume that hospitalization and death are more stable metrics of the COVID-19 pandemic.
 If necessary, "true incident cases" can be adjusted by applying an under-estimating rate from published studies.